Trevor H. Kaye, MD

 James M. Barrie

-I hope you will find this a convenient way to communicate and consult with me regarding non-urgent matters.
-As your primary care physician, I am the doctor with whom you will probably spend the most time and whose style and philosophy will help guide your overall health care choices and medical treatments.
-This is the reason it's important to find someone you are comfortable with personally, and whose experience, education and training make you feel confident.
+As your previous primary care physician, I was the doctor with whom you probably spent the most time and whose style and philosophy helped guide your overall health care choices and medical treatments.
+This is the reason it's important to now find someone you are comfortable with personally, and whose experience, education and training make you feel confident.
 When choosing a PCP you will want to make sure that they have a broad knowledge of medicine and the resources to recommend specialists when needed.
 Make sure the doctor you have chosen, encourages you to ask questions, explains things clearly and treats you with respect.
-I sincerely hope I am functioning as that doctor and am meeting your needs.

 From September 1975 until July 1976 I did postgraduate studies in London and traveled extensively in Europe.